BelG13/apple-rag-system/README.md

 The following features are coming soon:
 - Auto sync
-- Extended model choice (to all openai api models)
 - Emails in the database.

 Syncs notes from the macOS Notes app to a ChromaDB vector database.